PrisWen/100-days-of-code/README.md

 **Today's Progress :** Today I remember about linear algebra and I worked with linear algebra in image processing

 **Thoughts :** I will apply the topic in image processing

+## Day 11 : May 7 , 2020 |  Python OpenCV: Flipping an image

+**Today's Progress :** Today I learn how to flip an image, using Python and OpenCV.

+**Thoughts :** I enjoy to learn about OpenCV